miskibin/easy_logs/readme.md

 [![pre-commit](https://img.shields.io/badge/pre--commit-enabled-brightgreen?logo=pre-commit)](https://github.com/pre-commit/pre-commit)
 # easy_logs

-this repo contains some of my scripts and tools, that i could not find anywhere else.
+Did you ever regret that logging in python is so complicated?
+Have you ever wanted to have a logger that is easy to use and has colored logs?
+If so, this module is for you.
 ## installation:

 ```bash
 pip install easy_logs
 ```

-## description
-This module provides a convenient way to create loggers with colored logs and filtering for IPython/Jupyter Notebook cells.

-The main function `get_logger` can be used to obtain a logger with various configurations, including colored logs, saving logs to a file, and specifying log formatting.
-Additionally, it supports predefined configurations that simplify logger setup.

-## usage

-### `get_logger`
+### Usage

-returns highly configurable logger object.
+`get_logger` returns highly configurable logger object.

 - Every level has its own color.
 (If it is printed to terminal)
 - Problems with logging messages from `ipynb` cells are resolved.